platformsh/platformsh-docs/sites/platform/src/increase-observability/metrics/dedicated.md

 RAM measures overall RAM usage, displaying the percentage of the RAM available for each host.

-For this example, each host has been granted 4&nbsp;GB of memory.
+For this example, each host has been granted 4 GB of memory.
-The upper limit in the graph is 3.62&nbsp;GB because 0.38&nbsp;GB of memory are in use by the operating system.
+The upper limit in the graph is 3.62 GB because 0.38 GB of memory are in use by the operating system.

 ![A closeup of the RAM metrics](/images/metrics/ram.png "0.5")

 ### Disk

-Disk represents the plan space for all services and mounts, which for {{% names/dedicated-gen-2 %}} production environments is [50&nbsp;GB](/dedicated-environments/dedicated-gen-2/overview.md).
+Disk represents the plan space for all services and mounts, which for {{% names/dedicated-gen-2 %}} production environments is [50 GB](/dedicated-environments/dedicated-gen-2/overview.md).

 This example has the following persistent disk space configured:

-* App: 9.78&nbsp;GB for the mount `exports`
+*   App: 9.78 GB for the mount `exports`
-* MySQL: 9.78&nbsp;GB
+*   MySQL: 9.78 GB
 *   Redis: no persistent disk

 ![All of the metrics for disks](/images/metrics/disk.png)

 For each host, you first see metrics for the root (`/`) folder.
-Utilizing this folder doesn't count against the 50&nbsp;GB set aside for your plan: it's infrastructure disk, including the `/tmp` directory.
+Utilizing this folder doesn't count against the 50 GB set aside for your plan: it's infrastructure disk, including the `/tmp` directory.
 It's included in the metrics so you can keep track of build artifacts you write to `/tmp` and make sure that they don't get too large and fill up.